|

 A typical Black Belt in the Iron Crane

-School will work weapons extensively, in some instances,
+School will work weapons extensively, in so me instances,

 as much as empty hand work.
 Virtually all weapons are